Largest acylindrical actions and stability in hierarchically hyperbolic groups: Universal and largest acylindrical actions

 \begin{enumerate}[(1)]

 \item Hyperbolic groups have a canonical simplest hierarchically hyperbolic group structure given by taking $\s=\{S\}$, where $\fontact S$ is the Cayley graph of the group with respect to a finite generating set.
-For this structure, $\W=\emptyset$, and the action on the Cayley graph is clearly a universal acylindrical action.
+For this structure, $\W=\emptyset$, and the action on the Cayley graph is clearly largest.

 \item For mapping class groups, the natural hierarchically hyperbolic group structure is $\s$ is the set of homotopy classes of non-trivial non-peripheral (possibly disconnected) subsurfaces of the surface; the maximal element $S$ is the surface itself, and the hyperbolic space $\fontact S$ is the curve complex.
 For this structure $\W=\emptyset$.
 (Note that to form $\frakT$ one must remove the nest-maximal collections of disjoint subsurfaces; the hyperbolic space associated to each of these, except $S$, has finite diameter).
 Additionally, we emphasize that although the new hyperbolic space $\mathcal T_{S}$ is not $\fontact S$, it is quasi-isometric to $\fontact S$, the action on which is known to be universal.
 Universality of this action was shown by Osin in \cite{Osin:acyl}, and follows from results of Masur-Minsky and Bowditch \cite{Bowditch:tight,MasurMinsky:I}.